 The research and technical investigations of the Institute are formulated and directed by the various committees and are overseen by the Board of Directors.
 The administrative details of the work are directed by Institute staff personnel and by consultants engaged by the Institute.

-These meetings may be attended by all members of the Institute.
-The Institute's Annual Meeting is held every fall at various locations near members throughout the world.
+The Institute’s Annual Meeting is held every fall at various locations near members throughout the world.
 In addition to committee meetings and meetings of the Board of Directors, featured speakers are invited to make presentations.
 Plant tours or tours to perlite user facilities are often scheduled.

 One of the most important benefits of these meetings is the opportunity to meet informally with perliters from around the world to discuss subjects of common interest.